 The buyers will only be able to get the share of the mortgage if any lender offers the “Help to Buy” borrowers.
 The borrowers will check the available deals and in return, they will give a 25% deposit.
 But the deposit rate will vary depending on the market value of the house.

-The buyers always need to search for the possible deal for the mortgage and then they should invest in that.
+The buyers always need to search for the possible deal for the first-time buyer mortgages government scheme and then they should invest in that.
 But before taking up any decisions the buyers need to take suggestions from their respective shared equity mortgage lenders.

 Drawbacks of the Government Schemes

-There are certain drawbacks associated with all the government schemes meant for first-time buyers.
-These include the bizarre interest patterns, the repayment process, lack of initiative of the banks, price booms, uncertain choices of the homes or the apartment.
+There are certain drawbacks associated with all the First time buyer scheme scotland meant for first-time buyers.
+These include the bizarre interest patterns, the repayment process, lack of initiative of the banks, price booms, uncertain choices of the homes or the apartment. <